Leukotriene Pathway Modifiers for Long-Term Control of Asthma

-Leukotriene pathway modifiers improve lung function and decrease asthma symptoms.
+Leukotriene pathway modifiers improve lung function and reduce asthma symptoms.

 Why It Is Used

-These medicines may be given along with inhaled corticosteroids to control mild persistent and moderate persistent asthma.
+These medicines may be used along with inhaled corticosteroids to control mild persistent and moderate persistent asthma.
 They may be especially helpful for people whose asthma is triggered by exercise, aspirin, or allergies.

 Different types of medicines are often used together in the treatment of asthma.
 Treatment for asthma depends on a person's age, his or her type of asthma, and how well the treatment is controlling asthma symptoms.

 Your doctor will work with you to help find the number and dose of medicines that work best.

 Research shows that compared with a placebo, leukotriene pathway modifiers: